-Here are a few ways to maintain your metal jewelry so that your skin and the jewelry always looks beautiful:
+Here are a few ways to maintain your metal jewelry so that your skin and the jewelry always look beautiful:

 Always rinse thoroughly after cleaning, dry with a clean soft cloth and then blow dry (if the piece is special or expensive) to remove all moisture before protecting and storing.